Asparagus Quiche

 • Eggs.
 Room temperature eggs.

-• Heavy cream.
-For added richness and flavor.
-Please try to avoid low fat or reduced fat cream, as it will affect the texture of the custard.
+• Milk and heavy cream.
+Please avoid using low-fat or reduced-fat varieties, as it will affect the texture of the filling.

 • Parmesan cheese.
-I recommend grating the cheese by hand so it melts seamlessly into the custard, leaving you cheesy flavor with every bite.
+I recommend grating the cheese by hand so it melts seamlessly into the custard, leaving you with a cheesy flavor with every bite.

 How to make asparagus quiche

-Step 1- Prepare the crust by pulsing the flour, sugar and salt in a food processor.
-Add the butter and pulse until broken down into pea-sized pieces.
-Slowly drizzle the ice water.
+Step 1- Prepare the crust.
+Pulse flour, sugar, and salt in a food processor.
+Add butter and pulse until pea-sized.
+Slowly drizzle in ice water.

 Step 2- Form the dough into a disc and wrap it in plastic wrap.
 Refrigerate the dough for at least 30 minutes.

 Step 3- Assemble.
-Transfer the dough to a lightly floured surface and roll it into a 30 cm-diameter disc.
-Brush away the excess flour and transfer the rolled-out dough to a 9-inch tart pan or quiche dish.
+Roll the dough on a floured surface into a 12-inch disc.
+Brush off excess flour and place in a 9-inch tart pan or quiche dish.

 Step 5- Cook the asparagus.
 Add oil to a non-stick skillet and cook the asparagus until tender.
 Season with salt and pepper.